How does a Kenyan in America behave?

 1. You expect the store (supermarket) attendant to walk the entire floor, looking for a product you couldn’t find.

 2. You race across pedestrian crossings.

-4. You expect the two guys loudly airing their views to settle the argument with fists
+4. You expect the two guys loudly airing their views to settle the argument with bare fists.

-5. You think you can jump red lights because the roads are empty (who waits at red lights in the middle of the night!?)
+5. You think you can jump the red light because the roads are empty (who waits at a red light in the middle of the night!?)

-6. You are shell-shocked when a perfect stranger shares the story of their life within two minutes of meeting each other.
+6. You are shell-shocked when a perfect stranger shares the story of their life within two minutes of meeting.

 7. Neat lawns make you think about business opportunities – weddings, functions e.t.c

 8. You walk into Home Depo looking for bugler proof doors and windows.